simon-katz/cider-indentation-messing-up-with-cljs-sibling/README.md

   - Choose `:frontend` in response to "Select shadow-cljs build".

 - Re-indent the whole namespace again.
-  - Observe that some indentation changes, and that the changes are not good.
+  - Observe that some indentation changes and that the changes are a mixture of good and bad, as mentioned in the comments on the lines that change.
   - It makes no difference whether the current REPL (as defined at https://docs.cider.mx/cider/usage/managing_connections.html#current-repl) is the CLJ one or the CLJS one.

 - Kill the CLJS REPL.
 Observe that re-indenting the namespace makes no further changes.
 (Still not good.)